Religion News Service

 Religion News Service, branded as RNS, is a news agency founded in 1934.
-It covers religion, ethics, spirituality and moral issues, and publishes news, information, and commentaries on faiths and religious movements to newspapers, magazines, broadcast organizations and religious publications.
+It covers religion, ethics, spirituality, and morality.
+It publishes news, information, and commentaries on faiths and religious movements in newspapers, magazines, broadcast organizations, and religious publications.

 History

 RNS was founded in 1934 by journalist Louis Minsky as an affiliate of the National Conference of Christians and Jews.
-Everett R. Clinchy was the managing editor and co-founder.

-RNS was acquired by the United Methodist Reporter in 1983, by Newhouse News Service in 1994, then by the Religion Newswriters Foundation in 2011.
+Everett R. Clinchy was the managing editor and co-founder; he died in January 1986 in Guilford, Connecticut.
+RNS was acquired by the United Methodist Reporter in 1983, by Newhouse News Service in 1994, and by the Religion Newswriters Foundation in 2011.